Dawoodeveloper/DevOps_full_course/Introduction to Linux & Terminal Commands - Full Course for Beginners/README.md

 What is alias in Linux example?
 Image result for alias command in linux
 In Linux, an alias is a shortcut that references a command.
 An alias replaces a string that invokes a command in the Linux shell with another user-defined string.
 Aliases are mostly used to replace long commands, improving efficiency and avoiding potential spelling errors

+. represents the directory you are in and .. represents the parent directory.